 How can an infographic illustrator help?

-Let’s Imagine, for an instance, that you are invited to an important conference in your field of work and you have the opportunity to bring your work forward to the public in the form of a poster.
-Problem: your article is twelve pages long and it is hard for you to imagine all that information displayed in one single piece of paper, as large as it might be.
-A professional infographic illustrator is someone who is used to translate written data into visual elements in a self-explanatory outcome.
-Together with him, you can determine the information flow, what to highlight and where, and even decide about more aesthetic aspects like color schemes, fonts, type of illustration.
+Let’s imagine, for instance, that you are invited to an important conference in your field of work, and you have the opportunity to bring your work forward to the public in the form of a poster.
+But, there’s a problem – your article is twelve pages long and it is hard for you to imagine all that information displayed effectively on a poster.
+A professional infographic illustrator is someone who is used to translating written data into visual elements in a self-explanatory way.
+Together with the illustrator, you can determine the information flow, what to highlight and where, and even make decisions about more aesthetic aspects like color schemes, fonts, types of illustrations.
 A scientific/academic infographic is an excellent way to show your work in an accessible way, broadening audiences for your research.
 Take a look at what Elsevier has to offer regarding illustration services.
-We guarantee aesthetic attention hand in hand with scientific rigor:
+We guarantee aesthetic attention hand-in-hand with scientific rigor:

 Academic Infographics by Elsevier Illustration Services: